MagicalDrizzle/planet-generator/README.md

 char colorsname[256] = "Olsson.col"; /* << change that */
 int do_file = 0, tmp = 0;
 ```
 Also most of the smartness and wonderfulness came from Riviera71: https://topps.diku.dk/torbenm/thread.msp?topic=218566649, I'm just the one doing random things...
-I have set up a very basic workflow to automate the builds using `clang -O2 -flto=full`, you can download the artifacts [here](https://github.com/MagicalDrizzle/planet-generator/actions) (choose the latest successful run).

-### Original readme file
+### Original readme file with copyright information
 ```
 ReadMe file for the planet generating program "Planet".
 Copyright 1988-2009 Torben Æ. Mogensen